Summeli/Speed-Climbing-Results-Streamer/README.md

 The docker image is build with github workflow.
 The Docker Container can be downloaded from [Github registry](https://github.com/Summeli/Speed-Climbing-Results-Streamer/pkgs/container/finice-speed-stream)

+### Docker ENV variables
+WSURL is the URL for websockets to connect int.

 # Local dev
 start node with